TypeCellOS/BlockNote/README.md

 The codebase is automatically tested using Vitest and Playwright.

+# License 📃

+BlockNote is licensed under the [MPL 2.0 license](https://fossa.com/blog/open-source-software-licenses-101-mozilla-public-license-2-0/), which allows you to use BlockNote in commercial (and closed-source) applications.
+If you make changes to the BlockNote source files, you're expected to publish these changes so the wider community can benefit as well.

 # Credits ❤️

 BlockNote builds directly on two awesome projects; [Prosemirror](https://prosemirror.net/) by Marijn Haverbeke and [Tiptap](https://tiptap.dev/).
 Consider sponsoring those libraries when using BlockNote: [Prosemirror](https://marijnhaverbeke.nl/fund/), [Tiptap](https://github.com/sponsors/ueberdosis).